Memo on "Clean Hands" Code of Conduct

 Managers

-Managers must not only set a good example, but also guide their employees and make workable agreements for the department.
-The subject of integrity will therefore be discussed regularly in departmental meetings.
+Managers must not only lead by example but also guide their employees and establish practical guidelines for the department.
+The topic of integrity will therefore be regularly discussed during department meetings.

-Structural use of the employer's facilities is not permitted.
-As a rule, employees may not use public funds for their own purposes.
+The regular use of the employer’s facilities is not permitted.
+As a general rule, employees may not use public funds for personal purposes.

-Occasional private use of the telephone, fax, internet, email, or other forms of digital transfer and the copier is permitted: daily use is not included.
-This is further elaborated in the PC use protocol.
+Occasional personal use of the telephone, fax, internet, email, or other forms of digital communication, as well as the photocopier, is permitted; however, this does not include daily use.
+Further details are set forth in the PC usage policy.

 Confidential information

-The basic rule is simple: if you know something should remain confidential, you must keep it secret.
-If you are unsure, consider whether you would say the same thing if your manager were present.
-In all cases, it is wise to be cautious about providing information to third parties.
+The basic rule is simple: if you know something must remain confidential, you must keep it secret.
+If you’re unsure, ask yourself whether you would say the same thing if your supervisor were present.
+In all cases, it’s wise to exercise caution when sharing information with third parties.

 Finally

-The Municipal Executive supports the rules of conduct.
-This means that more expensive business gifts, tokens of appreciation, trips, and the like are reported directly at the Municipal Executive meeting.
-In addition, the Municipal Executive is informed annually by Human Resources about the register of small business gifts and the like that have been received.
-The good name of our municipality depends on the conduct of all administrators and employees.
+The Municipal Executive supports the code of conduct.
+This means that more expensive business gifts, tokens of appreciation, trips, and similar items must be reported directly at the Municipal Executive meeting.
+In addition, the Municipal Executive is informed annually by Human Resources about the registry of small business gifts and similar items received.
+The good reputation of our municipality depends on the conduct of all administrators and employees.